outdreamer/build-a-cure/docs/notes/ml_notes.md

 	- cnn: prioritization of 'adjacent feature' structures (as inputs to 'larger features')
 	- gan: prioritization of 'template/type' structures (as inputs to 'detailed type examples' output)
 	- gpsa: de-prioritization of 'locality' priority or 'position' structure
+	- loss-minimizer using loss landscape: prioritization of 'perspective differentiated by difference from target' as a parameter-selection filter

 	- these priorities are conceptual, and the implementation of structuring these priorities may or may not be correct for these intents
 		- the structure applied to the concept of 'locality' may or may not be applied in the right form when assigned to the position of 'features' in the structural problem space (compared to other structures like variable/interaction structures, functions in the function network, parameter output difference patterns, etc)